What Does Eligible Mean on a Background Check? (The Good News)

 Pending usually means the background check process is still ongoing, and decisional will often indicate there is something on the background check that the hiring manager will need to make a decision about, such as a misdemeanor or other offenses that aren’t as serious as a felony.
 Some companies may even use a score to determine the eligibility of an employee, based on what is found.

 It’s also important to keep in mind that it is against the law for a company to deny employment due to a background check without providing specific reasons.
-So, should a background check be failed, the company will reach out to the individual with the specific information that disqualified the individual from moving forward in the hiring process.
+So, should a background check fail, the company will reach out to the individual with the specific information that disqualifies the individual from moving forward in the hiring process.

 This is also an opportunity to appeal if the information is incorrect, or if there is some other issue.
 Keep in mind that employers are not required to allow individuals to plead their case, should the background check be failed.
 Companies that allow applicants to give an explanation do so as a courtesy, not because of any legal requirements.